pcon-jsr/Betal-Code/README.md

 *Candidates can choose which steps they want to work on*

+1. **Data Colection and Cleaning**
+   _ Keeping in mind the data available at the codeforces api and the recommendation engine choosed, appropriate data is fetched, cleaned and stored in form of csv or xls.
+2. **Fitting a Recommendation Engine**
+   _ Make your Betal by training on the dataset stored.
+3. **Deploying on Web-App**
+   _ Deploy the trained engine on a web-app that recommendends problems and also takes feedback for the recommended problems.(*For example, a collaborative system would require it's user to provide thier codeforces username and then recommend*)

 ## Contribution
 You can contact mentors regarding your *visualisation and techniques* to solve the problem and for contribution to this project.
 You can make pull requests if you want to contribute.